-Learners will be assessed on their acting and will participate in the creation, development and performance of two pieces of theatre based on a stimulus supplied by the exam board.
+Learners will be assessed on their acting and will participate in the creation, development and performance of a piece of theatre based on a stimulus.

-- a devised piece using the techniques and working methods of either an influential theatre practitioner or a recognised theatre company (a different practitioner or company to that chosen for Component 1). - an extract from a text in a different style chosen by the learner.
+- a devised piece using the techniques and working methods of either an influential theatre practitioner or a recognised theatre company (a different practitioner or company to that chosen for Component 1). - a working notebook that evidences, evaluates and analyses the devising process and performance.